 Categories: Dance is the Word

-Tags: Anton Lukovkin, Béjart, Dance is the Word, English National Ballet, Francisco Bosch, Laurretta Summerscales, London Coliseum, Petrushka, Rudolph Nureyev, Song of a Wayfarer, Stravinsky, Tamara Rojo, Tribute to Rudolph Nureyev, Yonah Acosta
+Tags: Anton Lukovkin, Béjart, Dance is the Word, English National Ballet, Francisco Bosch, Laurretta Summerscales, London Coliseum, Petrushka, Rudolph Nureyev, Song of a Wayfarer, Stravinsky, Tamara Rojo, Tribute to Rudolph Nureyev, web, Yonah Acosta

 English National Ballet’s Tribute to Rudolph Nureyev was a triumphant revival of three diverse and glorious works in which Nureyev once memorably starred.